 Mileage

 Mileage is reimbursed for pre-approved travel for business for specific staff for such purposes at the current (prevailing) IRS rate.
 Mileage determinations are made on an established portal to portal basis.
-Staff who accrue such mileage, must submit mileage on the appropriate BRIC Request for Reimbursement to your BRIC Supervisor prior to the 10th of the month.
-Additional expenses may be reimbursed when pre-approved overnight travel occurs and must be accompanied by appropriate receipts.
+Staff who accrue such mileage, must submit mileage on the appropriate BRIC mileage travel expense claim form to your BRIC Supervisor prior to the

 Supervision